THammami01/typing-speed-increaser/README.md

 Note that:
 - python 3.x must be installed first
-- .exe files will be uploaded in future commits and python will no longer be required to run this program
+- .exe files will be uploaded in future commits and python installation will no longer be required to run this program

 ## App Preview